 January 2022: Central PA scholarship winners notified

-March 2022: Central PA scholarship winners celebrated at virtual event
+March 2022: Central PA scholarship winners celebrated at annual event

 National scholarship winners notified